Diabetes mellitus: Managing blood sugar and improving metabolic health

 Natural medicine for diabetes – the Melbourne Functional Medicine approach

-The functional medicine approach that diabetes specialist, Mark Payne, takes is to thoroughly assess each patient to determine the factors contributing to their diabetic state.
-While considering the common dietary and lifestyle factors contributing to the disease, Mark will look closely for other potential drivers of inflammation in the body, and address them, such as:
+The functional medicine approach Mark Payne takes begins with a thorough assessment to identify the factors contributing to each patient’s diabetic state.
+While he considers common dietary and lifestyle drivers, Mark also looks closely for other sources of inflammation in the body, such as:

 Functional testing considerations